-Andon (pronounced ahn-dawn) is written using the characters 行 (journey) and 灯 (lamp), and literally means a paper Japanese-style lantern.
+Andon (pronounced ahn-dawn) is written using the characters 行 (journey) and 灯 (lamp) and literally means a paper Japanese-style lantern.
 When Toyota created this for use in their factory setting, it literally means yanking a cord at your station that “lights a lantern,” alerting everyone that something is wrong, pausing or stopping production.

-This means each member of staff has the power to call a time-out, alerting a supervisor to the issue so they can come investigate.
+This means each member of staff has the power to call a time-out, alerting a supervisor to the issue so they can come to investigate.
 While it might seem counter-intuitive, this actually produces a much higher-quality product and encourages employee investment in the organization.
-Defects, issues, or problems are identified earlier on, and individual employees feel a sense of ownership and pride in helping the organization instead of the too-common "well, that's not my department" attitude.
+Defects, issues, or problems are identified earlier on, and individual employees feel a sense of ownership and pride in helping the organization instead of the too-common “well, that’s not my department” attitude.

 “Don’t be a PITA!”

-That employees SHOULD vocalize problems spotted is probably a new idea to most people.
-Almost everyone has heard phrases like "don't rock the boat" or "don't be the office PITA (pain in the ass)": the general advice is that if you mind your own business and do your job, things will turn out right.
-But this can create a work environment where sub-par work passes by employees who are either too afraid of being a PITA to say anything or who don't feel their opinion is trusted enough to make a vocalization worth it.
+That employees should vocalize problems spotted is probably a new idea to most people.
+Almost everyone has heard phrases like “don’t rock the boat” or “don’t be the office PitA (pain in the ass)”: the general advice is that if you mind your own business and do your job, things will turn out right.
+But this can create a work environment where sub-par work passes by employees who are either too afraid of being a PITA to say anything or who don’t feel their opinion is trusted enough to make a vocalization worth it.

-Companies that invest in their employees and business by creating Anzen (safety) and Shintaku (trust) and that encourage employees to pull the Andon cord will see positive results not only to the quality of the products and projects put forth but also for personnel.
+Companies that invest in their employees and business by creating Anzen (safety) and Shintaku (trust) and that encourage employees to pull the Andon cord will see positive results not only for the quality of the products and projects put forth but also for personnel.